EvgeniyShchoka/Transcriptomics-Tumor-infiltrating-MemoryBCells/README.md

 [**5_clusterization_of_all_cells.R**](/Single-cell/R_scripts/5_clusterization_of_all_cells.R)

 Clusterization of all cells.
+To exclude bias during clustering at all stages, MALAT1, XIST, immunoglobulin, mitochondrial genes and genes involved in cell cycle were excluded from the list of variable genes.
+The first clusterization was produced using 2000 variable features, 40 dimensions and the resolution of 2,5.

 [**6_visualization_of_all_cells.R**](/Single-cell/R_scripts/6_visualization_of_all_cells.R)

-Visualization of all cells, identification of doublets, and ground identification of B cells.
+Visualization of all cells, identification of doublets, and ground identification and selection of B cells.

 <p align="center">
     <img src="https://github.com/EvgeniyShchoka/Transcriptomics-of-IgA-IgG-TIL-B/blob/master/Single-cell/Graphs_png/6_DimPlot_clusters.png"  width=45% height=45%/>